infiniteoverflow/Zomato-Client/README.md

 - `getCuisines()` : Get a list of all cuisines of restaurants listed in a city.
 The location/city input can be provided in the following ways:
   - Using Zomato City ID
   - Using coordinates of any location within a city.
-List of all restaurants serving a particular cuisine can be obtained using '/search' API with cuisine ID and location details
+List of all restaurants serving a particular cuisine can be obtained using '/search' API with cuisine ID and location details.

+- `getGeocode()` : Get Foodie and Nightlife Index, list of popular cuisines and nearby restaurants around the given coordinates.

 ## Return datatype of each module in the class Zomato